Nike-Inc/aws-scale/readme.md

 * scale.DynamoDB - AWS SDK DynamoDB.updateTable: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#updateTable-property
 * scale.AutoScaleGroup - AWS SDK AutoScaling.setDesiredCapacity: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/AutoScaling.html#setDesiredCapacity-property

+**Non-AWS Parameter Features**

+The following resources have extra properties that can be set on the param object outside the scope of the AWS SDK:

+* scale.AutoScaleGroup
+    * param.setMinSize - if true, the auto scale group will have it's minimum number of instances set to params.DesiredCapacity before the desired capacity update is made.
+This is useful to make sure the ASG can always be scaled to the number of instances you want.
+Production CloudFormation scripts may want to enforce a minimum in production that can be ignored in test.

+    Example:
+    ```js
+    var asgParams = {
+      AutoScalingGroupName: 'expressWebServiceASG',
+      DesiredCapacity: 0,
+      setMinSize: true // Defaults to false
+    };

+    // After scaling this resource, the ASG will have minimum size and desired capacity set to zero.
+    var asg = new scale.AutoScaleGroup(asgParams);
+    ```

 ### Feature Features

 This module is under active development and I'd like to add any helpful features you can think of.
 Please visit the